desmos-labs/desmos/x/subspaces/spec/03-state.md

 * Next Group ID: `0x02 | Subspace ID | -> bytes(NextUserGroupID)`

 ## User Group
-The user group is stored on the chain with a combination of subspace, section and user group IDs as key.
+A user group is stored on the chain with a combination of subspace id, section id and user group id as key.
 This make it easier to query:
-- All the user groups of a subspace;
+- all the user groups of a subspace;
-- All the user groups of a section;
+- all the user groups of a section;
-- A specific user group.
+- a specific user group.

 * User Group: `0x03 | Subspace ID | Section ID | User Group ID -> ProtocolBuffer(UserGroup)`